Adams County profile

 Payroll employment, Current Employment Statistics

-• Healthcare and social assistance gained 20 jobs from August 2024 to August 2025.
+• Healthcare and social assistance declined by 40 jobs from August 2025 but unchanged from September 2024 to September 2025.

 Nonfarm employment estimates, not seasonally adjusted, Adams County